| A Brief History

 administrating the assets.
 Other issues concerned the purposes for which the assets could

+be used.
 The negotiations culminated in 1973 with adoption by FmHA of a model trust agreement,

 allowing states, who requested it, the right to administer their own assets.
 FmHA and the